The Mummy Reimagining Has Us Wrapped In Excitement, And It's On The Way This Spring

 Could There Be Any Cheeky Evil Dead References?

-Each installment of the beloved horror movie franchise created by Sam Raimi involves an ancient text (called the Necronomicon Ex Mortis) that, when read, has the ability to reawaken the dead, much like the book that unleashes the mummified corpse in the original Mummy and other iterations.
-Considering this concept is shared between the two properties, it might be a fun idea for Cronin to sneakily pay homage to the franchise that brought him into the mainstream by bridging that gap.
+Each installment of that beloved horror movie franchise created by Sam Raimi involves an ancient text (called the Necronomicon Ex Mortis) which, when read, has the ability to reawaken the dead, much like the book that unleashes the mummified corpse in the original Mummy and other iterations.
+Though if that plays into this version, we don't know

-It's still a few months more until we finally see Lee Cronin’s new vision for this iconic tale hitting theaters and, of course, plenty of time to ask even more questions about it.
+It's still a couple more months until we finally see Lee Cronin’s new vision for this iconic tale hitting theaters and, of course, plenty of time to ask even more questions about it.
 In the meantime, the 1932 Universal Monster movie classic is available to rent online, and the most recent installment, 2017's The Mummy with Tom Cruise, is available with an HBO Max subscription, so there are plenty of ways to get your Mummy fix!

 Jason Wiese writes feature stories for CinemaBlend.
 His occupation results from years dreaming of a filmmaking career, settling on a "professional film fan" career, studying journalism at Lindenwood University in St. Charles, MO (where he served as Culture Editor for its student-run print and online publications), and a brief stint of reviewing movies for fun.
 He would later continue that side-hustle of film criticism on TikTok (@wiesewisdom), where he posts videos on a semi-weekly basis.
 Look for his name in almost any article about Batman.